shreyash-tatvasoft/lms-cloud-formation-templates/README.md

 - **Scalable backend** with ASG and ALB
 - **Global frontend delivery** with CloudFront
 - **Secure network design** using VPC, private/public subnets, and security groups
+- **Centralized IAM** roles and policies for consistent security
 - Master stack for **sequential orchestration**

+---